Cardiff Acne Disability Index

 Different language versions

 This zip file contains the questionnaires in different languages, along with the translation certificates.
 Find out more about our translation and linguistic validation process, and what to do if you'd like to create a new translation.

 Cardiff Acne Disability Index (CADI) - different language versions

-Download the questionnaire in several different languages: Arabic, Bulgarian, Cantonese, Chinese, Czech, Dutch, Estonian, Filipino, French, Greek, Hindi, Italian, Kurdish, Malayalam, Moroccan, Persian, Portuguese, Serbian, Spanish and Ukrainian.
+Download the questionnaire in several different languages: Albanian, Arabic, Bulgarian, Cantonese, Chinese, Czech, Dutch, Estonian, Filipino, French, Greek, Hindi, Italian, Kurdish, Malayalam, Moroccan, Nepali, Persian, Polish, Portuguese, Serbian, Spanish and Ukrainian.